St. Benedict's Abbey

 Our monastic life at St. Benedict's Abbey is focused on prayer.
 The bells of the Abbey church call the monks to community prayer five times each day.
 Together we pray the Liturgy of the Hours which include Vigils and Lauds, Noon Praise, Vespers, and Compline.
 We also celebrate the daily conventual Mass.
 It is this communal prayer that unites the monks in their service to God and the Church.
 When the bell calls, the monk stops whatever he is doing and hastily proceeds to Church.

-The monks also spend time alone each day in private prayer.
+The monks also spend time alone each day in contemplative prayer.
 This is as important as community worship.
-Private prayer is often silent prayer in which the monk is in tune with the presence of God.
-There is a saying, pray as you can, not as you can't.
-Each monk is encouraged to find his way or path to God.
+Contemplative prayer is silent prayer in which the monk is in tune with the presence of God.

 Spiritual reading "Lectio Divina" is another important aspect of silent prayer.
 This is a type of meditative reading where the text is received as a personal message from a loving God and not as an object of intellectual study.